Basal ganglia disease: Tourette syndrome/obsessive–compulsive disorder

 Tourette syndrome is a disorder that is characterized by behavioral and motor tics, OCD and attention deficit hyperactivity disorder (ADHD).
 For this reason, it is commonly believed that pathologies involving limbic, associative and motor circuits of the basal ganglia are likely.
 Since the realization that syndromes such as Tourette syndrome and OCD are caused by dysfunction of the non-motor loops of basal ganglia circuits, new treatments for these disorders, based on treatments originally designed to treat movement disorders are being developed.

 Other regions of the brain including the thalamus and frontal cortex also contribute to Tourettes syndrome.
 Specifically dopamine, is thought to be central to the pathophysiology of Tourette syndrome.
 The basal ganglia are rich in dopamine receptors, and an imbalance in dopamine signaling can be correlated with the onset and severity of tics.

 There are two forms of treatments: medication and therapy.
 The recommended form of therapy is Comprehensive behavioral intervention for tics.
 This is a form of behavioral therapy, which will help the patient with their tics and make them more voluntary.
 During this process they train individuals how to be more aware of their tics.
-And encourage changes in their day to day activities to help reduce tics.
+And encourage changes in their day-to-day activities to help reduce tics.
 In addition to this, there are various forms of medications that can help make tics more manageable for everyday life.
 Medications like neuroleptics, benzamides, or atypical antipsychotics are used to decrease dopamine have been effective for the disorder.
 Deep brain stimulation is another solution to make tics more manageable.
-Unfortunately there isn't a cure for the disorder, but the things mentioned help make tics and outbursts more manageable for an average person to live their daily life.
+There is not a cure for the disorder, but the things mentioned help make tics and outbursts more manageable for an average person to live their daily life.